The application for the 2025-2026 Museum Teacher Fellowship program is now closed.

 Application Requirements

 The Museum welcomes applications from middle and high school teachers of history, social studies, foreign languages, English, journalism, and other related disciplines.
 Applicants must teach in the United States and have a minimum of five years of experience teaching about the Holocaust.
-Additionally, applicants must have attended the Arthur and Rochelle Belfer National Conference for Holocaust Education.
+Additionally, applicants must have attended the most recent Arthur and Rochelle Belfer National Conference for Holocaust Education.

 Questions?
 Email MuseumTeacherFellows@ushmm.org.